ArkEcosystemArchive/docs-legacy/docs/guidebook/core/events.md

 #### description

-Due to data corruption or other reasons, a Node might revert its state until it reaches a valid state, blocks including their transactions are reverted from wallets.
+Due to data corruption or other reasons, a Node might revert its state until it reaches a valid state.
+Blocks -including their transactions- are reverted from wallets.

 #### payload